noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 [...What is it?]

-[....I had an image that Neun-san was someone that's rather reassuring but...]
+[...I had an image that Neun-san was someone that's rather reassuring but...]

 [...She's like that sometimes.
 Once she starts to get depressed, it will take some time before she gets better again.]